-The data presented here, although useful, are limited in scope both temporally and spatially.
-For this reason, one should be tentative about any conclusions drawn from them.
 The performance curve analysis indicated the sample size was adequate for estimating steelhead populations, but not adequate for the less abundant coho due to increased variation.
 Trend analysis indicated steelhead dominated the salmonid community and appeared more stable than coho which have been sparse and erratic in distribution.
-Habitat analysis implicated temperatures and stream gradient as possible limiting factors for coho and suggested that pools are important habitat components.
+We will continue using the electrofishing method for the 1998 season.
+In subsequent years, we anticipate using the visual count method.